mc-imperial/gpuverify/Documentation/developer_guide.rst

       #The Path to the directory where the "bugle" executable can be found.
       bugleBinDir = rootDir + "/bugle/build"

-      #The path to the directory where libclc can be found.
-The nvptx--bugle/ and generic/ folders should be in there
+      #The path to the libclc install directory.
+The include/ and lib/clc/ folders should be there
-      libclcDir = rootDir + "/libclc"
+      libclcDir = rootDir + "/libclc-inst"

       #The path to the llvm Source directory.
       llvmSrcDir = rootDir + "/llvm_and_clang/src"